-This course is a survey of U.S. history from 1945 to the opportunity to begin the path of exceptional academic present.
-The Cold War, the Civil Rights movement, the excellence.
-Upon the completion of the program, the Vietnam War, Nixon's presidency, American Foreign Policy, the Conservative reaction, and the U.S.' role in world affairs are covered.
-The history of social and cultural trends is eligible candidate for acceptance into an Honors college or integrated throughout this course.
+This course is a survey of U.S. history from 1945 to the present.
+The Cold War, the Civil Rights movement, the Vietnam War, Nixon's presidency, American Foreign Policy, an Honors program at their transfer university of choice. the Conservative reaction, and the U.S.' role in world affairs 4.000 Credit hours are covered.
+The history of social and cultural trends is HSTR 29102 - The Ascent of Man II integrated throughout this course.